anlexN/hackerrank.com/Lego Blocks.md

 [combination problem on Lego blocks](https://math.stackexchange.com/questions/1841028/combination-problem-on-lego-blocks)

-> You have 4 types of lego blocks, of sizes given in (length x width x height) as (1 x 1 x 1), (2 x 1 x 1), (3 x 1 x 1), and (4 x 1 x 1).
+> You have 4 types of lego blocks, of sizes given in $length \times width \times height$ as $1 \times 1 \times 1$, $2 \times 1 \times 1$, $3 \times 1 \times 1$, and $4 \times 1 \times 1$.
 Assume that you have an infinite number of blocks of each type.
 > Using these blocks, you want to make a wall that is rectangular parallelepiped of height N and length M and width 1 without any holes and notches.
 The wall you build should be one solid structure.
 A solid structure can be interpreted in one of the following ways:
 > It should not be possible to separate the wall along any vertical cut without cutting any lego block used to build the wall.
 > You cannot make a vertical cut from top to bottom without cutting one or more lego blocks.
 > The blocks can only be placed in such a way that the lenght, width and height of a block are parallel to the length, width and height of the wall.
 In how many ways can the wall be built?

-From this follows that the third dimension of the wall is 1 because it is explicitly mentioned.
+From this follows that the third dimension of the wall is $1$ because it is explicitly mentioned.
 I think one cannot get this from the original text if one does not make some assumptions based on the experience with building lego walls in the childhood.

 Because the problem is not affected by the width it can be view as a two dimensional tiling problem, And because height dimension of the blocks also does not affect the problem, it can be viewed as one dimensional problem.

-[based on official editorial](https://www.hackerrank.com/challenges/one-month-preparation-kit-lego-blocks/editorial) By projecting the wall onto 2D plane, the question becomes how to use $1 \times 1, 1 \times 2, 1 \times 3$ and(or) $1 \times 4$ lego-"slice" to solidly cover a $H \times W$ rectangle without any holes or overlapping.
+[based on official editorial](https://www.hackerrank.com/challenges/one-month-preparation-kit-lego-blocks/editorial) By projecting the wall onto 2D plane, the question becomes how to use $1 \times 1, 1 \times 2, 1 \times 3$ and $1 \times 4$ lego blocks to solidly cover a $H \times W$ rectangle without any holes or overlapping.

 Please refer to the figure below for an example of the first test case, where the first three embeddings are valid, but the last is not since it is not solid.